Flying With a Service Dog – The Ultimate Guide

 An airline can view a service dog as not having been properly trained if the service dog is running freely, barking or repeatedly growling at others, biting or jumping on people, or urinating or defecating in the open.

-4. The transportation of the service dog would violate safety or health requirements of a foreign government.
+4. The transportation of the service dog would violate the safety or health requirements of a foreign government.

-For international flights, it’s important to make sure you understand what the foreign country’s rules are for the arrival of service dogs.
+For international flights, it’s important to make sure you understand the foreign country’s rules for the arrival of service dogs.
 For example, some countries may require information regarding the service dog’s health and vaccination status.

 5. The passenger has not completed the DOT’s Transport Form or Relief Form.

 As previously discussed, service dog owners will need to submit the DOT’s Transport Form and the Relief Form for longer flights before boarding the flight.
+If you’re on a long, multi-leg flight with your service dog, you might find our guide on finding dog-friendly foods at the airport helpful.

 If an airline refuses to accommodate your service dog for any reason, they must provide a written statement to you describing those reasons within 10 days.

-14. What are some other practical tips for flying with a service dog?
+10. What are some other practical tips for flying with a service dog?

 The first time flying with your service dog or PSD can be a nerve-wracking and intimidating experience.
 But fear not, thousands of service dog owners travel every day without incident, and federal rules protect your rights.